Good morning! Welcome to part 1 of the Primrose & Proper Super Scarf crochet-a-long!

 Part 2: covers the edging, and has some fun tips for other projects using this stitch pattern!

-If you’ve not done so yet, feel free to sign up for my free, and completely un-annoying newsletter. 😉 This way you can stay up to date on special promotions or new crochet-a-longs!
+If you’ve not done so yet, feel free to sign up for my free, encouraging, and completely un-annoying newsletter. 😉 This way you can stay up to date on special promotions or new crochet-a-longs!